dada-lang/dada/book/src/dyn_tutorial/sharing_xor_mutation.md

-# Sharing xor mutation
+# Friends don't let friends mutate `our` data

 {{#include ../caveat.md}}

-Sharing allows many variables to have equal access to the same object at the same time, but that comes with one key limitation: the fields of that object become immutable!
+You may be wondering why you would ever **NOT** use `our` variables!
+They probably feel more like what you are used to.
+Many `our` variables can have equal access to the same object at the same time, but that comes with one key limitation: the fields of that object become immutable![^atomic]

+[^atomic]: This is not actually true.
+In a future section, we'll introduce [atomic fields](./atomic.md), which can be mutated even in shared data, but they are only meant to be used in limited situations.

 ```
 class Point(x, y)

-async fn main() {
-    p = Point(x: 22, y: 44).share
+our p = Point(x: 22, y: 44)
-    p.x += 1 # Exception!
+p.x += 1                    # <-- Error!
-    print("The point is ({p.x}, {p.y})").await
-}
 ```

-This is, in fact, a core principle of Dada: **sharing xor mutation**.
+This is, in fact, a core principle of Dada: **Friends don't let friends mutate `our` data**[^xor].
 What it means is that we like sharing, and we like mutation, but we don't like having them both at the same time: that way leads to despair.
 Well, bugs anyway.

+[^xor]: Sometimes more "pithily" said as **sharing xor mutation please**.

 ## Aside: What's wrong with sharing and mutation?